SDWebImage/SDWebImageSwiftUI/README.md

 If you need animated image, `AnimatedImage` is the one to choose.
 Remember it supports static image as well, you don't need to check the format, just use as it.

-But, because `AnimatedImage` use `UIViewRepresentable` and driven by UIKit, currently there may be some small incompatible issues between UIKit and SwiftUI layout and animation system.
-We try our best to match SwiftUI behavior, and provide the same API as `WebImage`, which make it easy to switch between these two types.
+But, because `AnimatedImage` use `UIViewRepresentable` and driven by UIKit, currently there may be some small incompatible issues between UIKit and SwiftUI layout and animation system, or bugs related to SwiftUI itself.
+We try our best to match SwiftUI behavior, and provide the same API as `WebImage`, which make it easy to switch between these two types if needed.

 For more information, it's really recommended to check our demo below, to learn detailed API usage.